Crystalwarrior/KFO-Server/README.md

     - Undo correlating command.
 * **unlock**
 	- Unlocks an area, provided the lock came as a result of /gmlock, /lock or /modlock.
-* **whois** "ID/IPID"
-	- Obtains a lot of properties of the target, including HDID and IPID.

 ### Debug commands